 In partnership with OAG, the Herongate Tenant Coalition (HTC) and artist Daniel Effah are organising a community arts project entitled Create: Herongate.
-Members of the Herongate Tenant Coalition and Daniel Effah will be conducting interviews with residents of the neighborhood over the summer months for this purpose.
+Members of the Herongate Tenant Coalition and Daniel Effah will be conducting interviews with residents of the neighborhood for this purpose.

 Amid the historic urban mass eviction of upwards of 500 people in the Herongate neighbourhood, the Herongate Tenant Coalition was formed to organize to fight the evictions.
 Different mediums of visual art were utilized to convey the magnitude of the situation on a multitude of different platforms.
 The HTC was connected with accomplished photographer Effah, who completed a series of portraits of tenants in the Herongate neighbourhood who faced eviction.
 This series, entitled Dispossession, was initiated by the HTC as they were looking to raise awareness about the situation and build power, strength and solidarity amongst working class people living in the neighbourhood.
 This project aims to educate and arm engaged youth with varying art skills, to create a community-oriented vision of the Herongate neighbourhood.